wocn-unicamp/TraceFL-Net-Sim/README.md

 **TraceFL-Net-Sim** is a trace-driven discrete-event simulator for evaluating how Federated Learning (FL) workloads interact with background traffic in bandwidth-constrained access networks.

-The project combines three components:
+The project combines three main components:

 1. a modified synchronous FL workflow based on LEAF;
-2. a trace-processing pipeline that converts computational demand into client completion times;
+2. a trace-processing pipeline that converts per-client computational demand into local computation times;
 3. a Go-based discrete-event network simulator.

 This repository accompanies the manuscript: